 Nigeria’s soccer team stuck in Atlanta due to unpaid flight bill

-The issue occurred because of a logistical mix-up with the flight payments, which are by the Nigerian sports ministry.
+The issue occurred because of a logistical mix-up with the flight payments, which are handled by the Nigerian sports ministry.

 “The money paid by the [sports] ministry for the charter flight did not hit airline’s account on Tuesday so they refused to fly the team to Brazil,” a BBC source said.